 Jessica DeVay Khalid

-Jessica is our super-organized, sunshiny kitchen manager.
+Jessica is our super-organized, sunshiny head chef and kitchen manager.
 She is also a charcuterie supergirl.
 If you haven’t had her pork and game pies or her pate, you have missed out.
 She creates amazing things with the limited equipment and space in our kitchen she has and loves a cooking challenge.
-Jess is a New Orleans native and is one of the most positive people we know.
+Jess is a New Orleans native and that comes across in her happy attitude when she is creating.
 She enjoys eating tacos in a wedding dress and hanging out with her cute husband Omar.